The IRS is Not a Bully – You can poke a bully in the nose.

-Recent events, including a scandal involving bonuses to IRS workers disciplined for misconduct, and struggles keeping up with the increasing number of fraud cases, have focused renewed attention on IRS practices.
-Without question, the IRS is an important part of our government.
+Including a scandal involving bonuses to its workers disciplined for misconduct, and struggles keeping up with the increasing number of fraud cases, have focused renewed attention on its practices.
+Without question, the this agency is an important part of our government.
 The vast majority of IRS employees are reasonable, honest and competent professionals, just doing what Congress dictates.

-Once upon a time, the IRS had a reputation for being ethical, organized and ultimately fair – even when loathed.
+Once upon a time, their agents had a reputation for being ethical, organized and ultimately fair – even when loathed.
 Now it’s often viewed as a collection agency focused primarily on revenue generation.
-With thousands of IRS employees, simple statistics tell us that a certain number of IRS staff will put personal gain or advancement ahead of fairness.
+With thousands of employees, simple statistics tell us that a certain number of its staff will put personal gain or advancement ahead of fairness.
 But despite media reports to the contrary, the IRS itself is not a bully.